 But that’s not gonna be you.

-I can teach you things you won’t learn in some film schools.
+I can teach you things you won’t learn in film school.
 Things that took me years to learn after graduation.
+The Write & Direct training could literally shave years off your pursuit of a filmmaking career.
+And my training is backed with a 100% money back guarantee.

 I hope to see you on the other side!